-- (a) (U) Continuation and enhancement of security procedures required at MARSEC Levels 1 and 2; - (b) (U) Identification and employment of mechanisms to ensure that regulated vessels and facilities: - (1) (U) Monitor restricted areas to protect against an imminent security incident; e.g., secure all access points, prohibit storage of vehicles, cargo and ship's stores, and maintain continuous security patrols; - (2) (U) Control access; e.g., enhance the security presence at closed access points, provide escorts, and take measures, where practicable, to secure choke points and locations that can be used to observe facility or vessel operations; - (3) (U) Protect against an imminent security incident; e.g., inspect all persons, personal effects, and vehicles. - (c) (U) Consideration will be given to requiring additional security measures for facilities not regulated under 33 CFR Parts 105 or 106.
+- (b) (U) Identification and employment of mechanisms to ensure that regulated vessels and facilities: - (U) Monitor restricted areas to protect against an imminent security incident; e.g., secure all access points, prohibit storage of vehicles, cargo and ship's stores, and maintain continuous security patrols; - (2) (U) Control access; e.g., enhance the security presence at closed access points, provide escorts, and take measures, where practicable, to secure choke points and locations that can be used to observe facility or vessel operations; - (3) (U) Protect against an imminent security incident; e.g., inspect all persons, personal effects, and vehicles. - (c) (U) Consideration will be given to requiring additional security measures for facilities not regulated under 33 C.F.R.
+Parts 105 or 106.